New survey reveals that 24% of consumers owe more than $10,001 in credit card debt

 Consumers are largely unaware of their credit card debt and its impact, with 21% not knowing if they have debt and 30% unaware of how much credit card interest they pay each month, according to US News & World Report.

 Most consumers carry a balance on one (37%) or two (27%) credit cards, with 12% of respondents carrying debt on five or more cards.

 Additional findings from the US News & World Report survey:

 - Consumers have either little or extreme amounts of credit card debt.
 60% of consumers do not have any credit card debt.
 Of those who do, 25% reported revolving credit card debt ranging from $1 to $2,000, while 24% reported more than $10,001 in credit card debt.
 What’s more, 13% say credit card debt causes them to struggle to make ends meet, and 15% say their debt regularly limits their spending.

 - People think they can easily manage multiple cards.
 Forty-nine percent of consumers do not find it difficult to manage multiple monthly payments.
 Only about 14% say it’s moderately or very difficult.

 - Generally, consumers haven’t taken advantage of balance transfers.
-Almost half of respondents surveyed (48%) said they have never used a balance transfer offer.
+Almost half of the respondents surveyed (48%) said they have never used a balance transfer offer.
 But 17% saved money on interest payments, and 12% paid off their balance before the offer ended.

 - Consumers are naive when it comes to potential fees.
-Almost half of respondents (45%) didn’t know whether their credit card charged a balance transfer fee.
+Almost half of the respondents (45%) didn’t know whether their credit card charged a balance transfer fee.